pymanopt/pymanopt/docs/bibliography.rst

 ..
 [AMT2013] Absil, P-A., Robert Mahony, and Jochen Trumpf.
 "An extrinsic look at the Riemannian Hessian."
 International conference on geometric science of information.
 Springer, Berlin, Heidelberg, 2013.
+..
+[SH2015] Sra, Suvrit, and Reshad Hosseini.
+"Conic geometric optimization on the manifold of positive definite matrices."
+SIAM Journal on Optimization 25.1 (2015): 713-739.